 - Spray an 8-ounce ramekin or small baking dish with cooking spray.

 - Add the ingredients to a blender in the order listed.
 Cover and blend on high until smooth, about 30 seconds.

-- Pour into an 8-ounce ramekin.
+- Pour the batter into the prepared ramekin.
 Bake at 350°F for 25 minutes OR microwave for 2-3 minutes.
-You’ll know when it’s done when the sides will pull away from the edge of the dish and the top looks dry.
+You'll know when it's done when the sides will pull away from the edge of the dish and the top looks dry.

-- Optional: Dust with pumpkin spice, top with a dollop of whipped cream
+- Optional: Dust with pumpkin spice and top with a dollop of whipped cream